ALTIBASE/Documents/Manuals/Altibase_7.1/eng/JDBC User's Manual.md

 </dependency>
 ```

-#### Lob Related Properties
+#### Lob Related Connection Attribute
 When the Lob column value is null, Hibernate operates based on the assumption that ResultSet.getBlob() and ResultSet.getClob() will return null according to the JDBC specification.
 However, in Altibase 7.1, if the lob column value is null, a Lob object is returned.
-Therefore it is required to set the [**lob_null_select**](#lob_null_select) property to 'off' explicitly to use Lob-related functions in the Hibernate.
+Therefore it is required to set the [**'lob_null_select'**](#lob_null_select) connection attribute to "off" explicitly to use Lob-related functions in the Hibernate.

 ```java
 jdbc:Altibase://127.0.0.1:20300/mydb?lob_null_select=off